ashish-sharma09/suchitra-ltd/content/english/blog/coming-soon.md

 description : "Coming soon a blog on home automation using an exciting all round technology, keep watching this space.
 Yes I'm excited as you"
 ---

 Coming soon a blog on home automation using an exciting all round technology, keep watching this space.
 Yes!
-I'm excited as you.
+I'm as excited as you.